shcaba/Sebastes_melanops_OR/Document/_main.md

 \textit{Appropriate natural mortality values for females and males.
 This will help resolve the extent to which dome-shaped age-based selectivity may be occurring for each.
 This is a larger question on how to empirically estimate $M$ when direct measures are not available, which is usually the case.} Response: While natural mortality remains an unknown, this assessment does explore the estimation of $M$ using informed priors based on the Hamel and Cope [-@hamel_Mprior_2022] method.
 Research related to male and female $M$ remains a topic for further research (see item 3 below).

 \textit{All states needed improved historical catch reconstructions.
 The trawl fishery catches in particular need particular attention.
 Given the huge historical removals of that fleet in each state, the assessment is very sensitive to the assumed functional form of selectivity.
-A synoptic catch reconstruction is recommended, where states work together to resolve cross-state catch issues as well as standardize the approach to catch recommendations.} Response: While work has been conducted to improve historical catch reconsturctions for various fleets (much of which went into the updated catch time-series used in this assessment), there still is more work to do (see item 4 below).
+A synoptic catch reconstruction is recommended, where states work together to resolve cross-state catch issues as well as standardize the approach to catch recommendations.} Response: While work has been conducted to improve historical catch reconstruction for various fleets (much of which went into the updated catch time-series used in this assessment), there still is more work to do (see item 4 below).

 \textit{Identifying stanzas or periods of uncertainty in the historical catch series will aid in the exploration of catch uncertainty in future assessment sensitivity runs.} Response: This has largely been addressed with recent historic catch reconstruction updates.